PirchHD/PirchHD/README.md

 ## I'm a Student and Java Developer !!!

-- 🌱 I’m currently learning design pattern :3
+- 🌱 I’m currently learning html/css/js :3
 - ⚡ Fun fact: I love to play guitar and fishkeeping
+- I work in logic synergy (from 06.2021)

 ### Spotify Playing 🎧